 But suddenly this ploy no longer works.
 Wine producers have realised that many of us are suckers for a gold or silver medal.
 And so these medals have proliferated to the point that now nearly every wine in the supermarket seems to have won an award - in some cases, awarded by themselves.

-So I have been forced to refine my strategy, with seven key rules.
-For the benefit of other non-wine buffs, here they are:
+So I have been forced to refine my strategy, with seven key rules:

 2 Avoid anything that doesn't have a date on it.